-Effective July 1, 2020, Aquifer Addiction is known as CARE (Course on Addiction and Recovery Education) and distributed by Aquifer on behalf of Hazelden Betty Ford Foundation (HBFF) and the NYU Grossman School of Medicine.
+Aquifer Addiction is now known as CARE (Course on Addiction and Recovery Education) and hosted on the WISE learning platform.
+CARE is distributed by Aquifer on behalf of Hazelden Betty Ford Foundation (HBFF) and the NYU Grossman School of Medicine.

-The 12 modules in Aquifer Addiction concentrate on critical addiction and substance use topics that medical students and healthcare professionals need to be able to address.
+The 12 modules in the Course on Addiction and Recovery Education (CARE) concentrate on critical addiction and substance use topics that medical students and healthcare professionals need to be able to address.
 Modules consist of patient cases and videos.

-Used in medical schools around the world, the Aquifer Addiction (CARE) online curriculum prepares medical students to identify, intervene and address substance use disorders.
+Used in medical schools around the world, the CARE online curriculum prepares medical students to identify, intervene, and address substance use disorders.
 The lack of formal education surrounding substance use disorders and addiction has left many practicing physicians and healthcare professionals inadequately prepared to assess, intervene, manage, and treat patients.

 - Twelve modules incorporate case studies, which provide an interactive platform for clinical consideration, and videos featuring today’s leading experts in addiction covering key topics